Silent Hill 2: Letter from Silent Heaven

-James Sunderland (Guy Cihi) arrives in Silent Hill after receiving a letter from his late wife Mary (Monica Taylor Horgan), who had been suffering from an illness and died three years before.
-While exploring the town, he encounters Angela Orosco (Donna Burke), a 19-year-old runaway searching for her mother; Eddie Dombrowski (David Schaufele), another runaway; and Laura (Jacquelyn Breckenridge), a bratty eight-year-old orphan who befriended Mary and accuses James of not truly loving her.
-While making his way through an apartment complex, he also runs into an indestructible being known as Pyramid Head.
-While searching a local park, James meets Maria (Horgan), a woman who strongly resembles Mary but has a much more assertive and sexual personality.
+James Sunderland (Guy Cihi) arrives in the town of Silent Hill after receiving a letter from his late wife Mary (Monica Taylor Horgan), who died three years previously from an unspecified illness.
+The letter mentions their vacation in Silent Hill before her death, and says she is waiting for him in their "special place".
+While exploring the town, which at first seems abandoned, he encounters a range of distorted, humanoid monsters, and three other people: Angela Orosco (Donna Burke), a 19-year-old girl searching for her mother who warns him there is "something wrong" with the town; Eddie Dombrowski (David Schaufele), an overweight young man seemingly on the run; and Laura (Jacquelyn Breckenridge), a bratty eight-year-old orphan who knew Mary but seems to dislike James.
+While making his way through an apartment complex, he also runs into a seemingly unkillable being with a huge helmet and knife, known as Pyramid Head.
+While searching a local park, James meets Maria (Horgan), a woman who strongly resembles Mary, but with a more colourful and erotic personality and appearance.
 Maria claims that she has never met or seen Mary, and because she is frightened by the monsters, James allows her to follow him.
 Arriving at a bowling alley, Eddie and Laura are found inside, but Laura runs off.